monaeem21104/ast4-testingproject/Test_Cases_TC001-TC025.md

 - Device: Desktop

 **Actual Result:**
-Browser tab displays  appropriate title
+Browser tab displays "STORE" as the title.
+Title is clear, descriptive, and matches the expected result.
+Title is visible in the browser tab and correctly identifies the page.

 **Status:**
-pass
+✅ **Pass**

 **Post-conditions:**
 - Browser tab shows correct title
 - User can identify the page from the tab title

 ---